Iowa City & Davenport Drug Crimes Attorney

 - Possession of pseudoephedrine — a precursor to methamphetamine

 - Driver's license sanctions after a drug conviction

 All cases are unique, and some who are charged with drug offenses have special circumstances.
-Students who face drug charges are at risk for losing financial aid.
+Students who face drug charges are at risk of losing financial aid.
 Conviction of a drug offense can result in significant jail or prison time which can cause significant hardships and loss of employment.
-We work with you to craft a resolution that focuses on your priorities.
+Our Iowa drug possession lawyers work with you to craft a resolution that focuses on your priorities.

 Our firm has a deep understanding of the issues involved in drug cases.
 We bring this understanding and experience to your unique situation to develop a skillful defense.
 Whether you have been charged with felony drug possession, intent to deliver or a drug delivery, you have the right to an attorney who can help.

 - Quad City

 Contact Keegan, Tindal & Jaeger today by dialing (319) 499-5524 to schedule a consultation with our drug crimes attorney in Iowa City & Davenport.

 Successful Results for Our Clients